timvideos/streaming-system/website/README.md

 This test server **should NOT be used in production** (see relevant section below).

+Note: DO NOT run ``make serve`` as root.
+If you do, virtualenv folders won't have write permissions, so the tracker won't be able to write to sqlite database.

 Registering a (fake) flumotion encoder server onto tracker